Zeph16/The-Maze/README.md

 # The-Maze
 ## (In progress)

-### 3D Raycasted world demo using C and SDL2 graphics library
+### 3D Raycasted world demo purely using C and the SDL2 graphics library

 How to run on linux: launch the raycastedbase file in the bin folder from the terminal